Obama's rough reception on the world stage

 "Who is he?," the fiery new President of the Philippines, Rodrigo Duterte, asked Monday at a news conference, referring to Obama.
 The Southeast Asian leader warned he would lash out if the US President raised extrajudicial killings in the Philippines' new war on drugs in an anticipated meeting in Laos.

 "I am a president of a sovereign state.
 And we have long ceased to be a colony of the United States," Duterte continued.
-"Son of a b****, I'll cuss you in that forum."
+"Son of a b****, I will swear at you."

 It was a stunning show of disrespect for an American president.
-And though Obama shrugged off the comments from the "colorful" leader during his own news conference Monday, the White House later canceled his meeting with Duterte -- and conferring instead with the President of South Korea.
+And though Obama shrugged off the comments from the "colorful" leader during his own news conference Monday, the White House later canceled his meeting with Duterte, conferring instead with the President of South Korea.
+Duterte later apologized for any offense caused.

 Duterte is not the first erratic president of the Philippines, but his unpredictability and willingness to fan latent colonial resentment against the US represents an unwanted disruption for the White House at the end of Obama's tenure.

 It comes in a regional cauldron where Beijing is making aggressive moves in the South China Sea and Southeast Asian nations are increasingly important to US efforts to rein in the rising power.

 Obama had hoped to spend his final journey to Asia as president talking up the highlights of his pivot to the region.
 The fact sheet the White House put out at the conclusion of the G20 touted the economic progress under the eight years of the Obama presidency.
 And in one key outcome of the summit, he and Chinese President Xi Jinping formally agreed that both their nations would join the Paris Climate Agreement committing to cutting carbon emissions.